To upload a picture, please follow these instructions.

 Fixing errors in Nearby

 Nearby is a fantastic way to find interesting places.
-But imagine that go to the place pinned on the map, and it is not at all what was expected?
+But imagine that you go to the place pinned on the map, and it is not at all what was expected?
 In such cases, fixing the problem is very important, and you can do it easily!
 It will benefit not only Commons but also all other Wikimedia projects and in particular Wikipedia.
 Here is how to proceed:

 Obsolete items